dasuqiibrohim/BraWeather-iOS13/README.md

 * Use Core Location to get the current location from the phone GPS.

 # Condition Codes
+Weather condition from [OpenWeather](https://openweathermap.org/weather-conditions), you can check weather condition from this link.

 ```
 var conditionName: String {
   switch conditionId {